lucienrgw/bostonstadiumqueuing/README.md

   b: optimized parameters

-## Interpreting the cumulative plots and queue depth charts
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.